Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 ```
 --->

-#### The limitations of plain Git hooks
+### The limitations of plain Git hooks

 Distributing the Git hooks to every developer is a typical problem because the hooks are located in the `.git` hidden folder which is usually not pushed to the remote repository.
-It will also get quickly challenging to handle all the regular expressions and adher to some commits convention.
+It will also get quickly challenging to handle all the regular expressions and adhere to some commits conventions.

-### Example 2: Apply conventional commits in a Node.js project
+## 2. Apply conventional commits in a Node.js project

 To overcome the limitations of the simple process above, I'll demonstrate how we are using git hooks in a Node.js project.
-#### Conventional Commits
+### Conventional Commits

-A [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) is a specification for adding human and machine readable meaning to commit messages.
+A [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) is a specification for adding human and machine-readable meaning to commit messages.
 It makes it easier to write a set of automated tools on top of that such as:

 * Automatically generating CHANGELOGs.
 * Automatically determining a semantic version bump (based on the types of commits landed).